 Belloq has beaten our boy again.
 He is going to be left in the snake room.
 Hochstetter is apparently tired of the girl cramping his swag, so she gets chucked in with Indy, while Belloq whines about her.

 Jones breaks out by committing crimes against archeology and cultural vandalism and don’t pretend you would do anything different.

 The German Flying Wing’s pilot is played by super-producer Frank Marshall.
 It’s his only acting credit ever and he only did it because all the stuntmen were sick from food poisoning.
-Everyone on that set was sick with it at one time or another except Speilberg who had brought a lifetime supply of Spaghettios with him
+Everyone on that set was sick with it at one time or another except Speilberg who had brought a lifetime supply of Spaghettios with him.

 One extended chase and the Ark is in Indy’s clutches at last.
-The ever-connected Sallah gets them passage on smuggler’s tramp steamer.
+The ever-connected Sallah gets them passage on a smuggler’s tramp steamer.

 Indiana and Marion reconnect and have off-camera sex.
-But then the Nazi’s find them… Through Nazi magic?
+But then the Nazis find them… Through Nazi magic?
 I guess?

 Anyway, the Krauts board the ship and the never-lucky Marion is reunited with Beta Belloq.
-The Germans swipe the Ark and then head off for Nazi Island with the U-Boat the production company boosted from the set of Das Boot.
+The Germans swipe the Ark and then head off for Nazi Island with a U-Boat the production company boosted from the set of Das Boot.
 And I’m not joking about that last bit.
 Lucasfilm stole that U-boat set from Das Boot.
 Jones was clinging to the back of the sub and somehow didn’t die on his way to Nazi Island.